-- In the Crime Survey for England and Wales (CSEW) 2012/13, 323’000 adults of working age in employment experienced work related violence including threats and physical assault.
+- in 2013/14, the survey estimated 257 000 adults of working age in employment experienced work related violence including threats and physical assault

-- There were an estimated 649 000 incidents of violence at work according to the 2012/13 CSEW, comprising 332 000 assaults and 317 000 threats.
-This compares to an estimated 643 000 incidents in 2011/12, an increase of 1 per cent.
-This change is not statistically significant.
+- there were an estimated 583 000 incidents of violence at work according to the 2013/14 CSEW, comprising 269 000 assaults and 314 000 threats.
+This was lower than the estimated 656 000 incidents in the 2012/13 survey but this change is not statistically significant.

 - the 2013/14 CSEW estimated that 1.0% of women and 1.2% of men were victims of violence at work once or more during the year prior to their interview